Can You Schedule Substack Notes? Yes — But Here's Why Writers Use SubflowAI

 - Click "Generate Variations"

-- Review 5-7 AI-written Notes - Each takes a different angle
+- Review 7 AI-written Notes - Each takes a different angle, all in your Brand Voice

-- Edit as needed - Adjust tone, add your voice
+- Edit as needed - Fine-tune any variation

-Total time: Under 5 minutes for 5-7 high-quality Notes.
-Repeat for few articles and in under 5 minutes you will have 30 days of notes scheduled.
+Total time: Under 5 minutes for 7 high-quality Notes.
+Repeat for a few articles and in under 5 minutes you will have 30 days of Notes scheduled.

 The AI System Behind It